AAnirudh07/Deepreach-2D-System/deepreach_paper_analysis.md

 **Safety Guarantees**

 DeepReach replaces a provably convergent solver with a neural network that only approximately satisfies the HJI/HJB PDE.
 Since the PDE is enforced as a soft constraint, the learned value function often deviates from the exact $V=0$ condition, potentially misclassifying safe and unsafe states.
 Several types of safety guarantees can be explored:
-- Emperical: Build a benchmark of reachability problems with known ground-truth value functions (via analytical or classical solvers) to empirically evaluate DeepReach’s approximation error.
+- Emperical: Build a benchmark of reachability problems with known ground-truth value functions (via analytical or classical solvers) to empirically evaluate DeepReach's approximation error.
 - Probabilistic: Inspired by classical relaxations like $V(x,t)≤δ$ (e.g. to account for sensor noise) define probabilistic safety bands around the predicted BRT.
 Sample and simulate trajectories starting near the boundary to estimate the likelihood of staying safe.
 - Deterministic: : In special cases (e.g. time-invariant avoid problems), conservative BRT over-approximations can be derived using known geometric structures (e.g. ellipsoids).
 - Evolving Safety Guarantees: In real-world deployments, system parameters (velocity, sensor accuracy) may be uncertain.Sensitivity of the learned value function to such changes can be analyzed using gradient-based or perturbation methods to assess robustness (e.g. simulating changes in parameters and observing the stability of predicted safety margins).

-**Lowering Error Rates**
+**Error Rates**

 Building on the limitations introduced by approximation errors, misclassifications of safe and unsafe states can arise.
 Corrective strategies can be explored:
 - Post-training Methods: Perform a round of supervised train using error samples, either from random resampling or drawn from prior safety guarantee evaluations.
 Beyond simply flipping misclassified states, the loss function could also include: